kamilburda/gimp-python-wrappers/README.md

-# GIMP PDB Wrapper for Python Plug-ins
+# Wrappers for GIMP Python Plug-ins

-This repository aims to improve development of Python plug-ins for [GIMP 2.99.18](https://www.gimp.org/downloads/devel/) by providing the following features:
+This repository aims to improve development of Python plug-ins for [GIMP 2.99.18](https://www.gimp.org/downloads/devel/) by providing the following:

 * A simplified interface to call procedures and plug-ins from the GIMP procedural database (PDB) - the same style used in Python plug-ins for GIMP 2.10 and lower: